Bison Cutting Fluid Management System

 The Bison is a cutting fluid management system targeted at metal cutting machine shops having up to 25 machine tools either machining centres or lathes.
-Built to the same specification as pur Dinosaursous range and having exactly the same features it just a smaller unit.
+Built to the same specification as our Dinosaurus range of central coolant management systems and having the same features, it is just a smaller unit.

 The Cutting Fluid Management system uses no consumable media apart from power and a little compressed air.
 The system can be described as lean maintenance, the central plant needs no daily input from operatives.

 When connected to a factory wide supply and return pipeline system clean coolant is delivered to each machine tool at the correct dilution while each machine tool sump is maintained at the level required to ensure optimum coolant performance.
-Therefore coolant dilution across the shop floor is always consistent and is easily monitored at the central unit where adjustments can be made.
-Obviously labour costs associated with such tasks as cutting fluid control and delivery can now be deleted from the process.
+Therefore, coolant dilution across the shop floor is always consistent and is easily monitored at the central unit where adjustments can be made.
+Labour costs associated with such tasks as cutting fluid control and delivery can be deleted from the process.

 Every Cutting Fluid Management system needs three main components a brief overview is below.